 Best overall cystic-acne treatment

-Four of the dermatologists we spoke to were in agreement that integrating a retinoid into your skin-care routine is essential to preventing cysts.
+Four of the dermatologists we spoke to say that integrating a retinoid into your skin-care routine is essential to preventing cysts.
 Retinoids, which we’ve touched on before, are beneficial for exfoliating the skin and purging your pores of dirt and oil, which is why Dr. Joshua Zeichner, the director of cosmetic and clinical research in dermatology at Mount Sinai Hospital, says they’re helpful for cysts, too.
 He recommends Differin, the only prescription-strength retinoid that’s available over the counter.
-“Differin should be the first OTC product someone with cystic acne should use,” says Dr. Samer Jaber, founder of Washington Square Dermatology.
+“Differin should be the first OTC product someone with cystic acne should use,” adds Dr. Samer Jaber, the founder of Washington Square Dermatology.
 Differin gel contains Adapalene, a medication that decreases inflammation, prevents new acne from forming, improves blackheads, and helps improve discoloration, he explains.
 Zeichner says you can use a pea-size amount and start applying it every other night as your skin gets adjusted to it.
 Dr. Debra Jaliman, an assistant professor of dermatology at Mount Sinai’s Icahn School of Medicine, also recommends Differin but stresses that since retinoids make your skin more sensitive to the sun, applying an SPF in the morning is a must if you are going to use it.

 Best sunscreen for cystic acne